zslrmhb/i-Note-It/README.md

 - The note generation performs best with English lecture transcripts that *start* and *end* with **complete** word.
   - Other textual content, such as emoji, math formulas and programming language(especially **Python**) are supported.
   - Language other than English is supported.
-    - Language Tested: English, Chinese
+    - Languages Tested: English, Chinese

 - Able to **download** the markdown file of the formatted note.
 - A **chatbot** that can answer detailed inquiry related to the input.